kallimachos/cv/doc/index.rst

    downloads.rst
    contact.rst

-Originally from Canada, I now live in Brisbane with my wife and two dogs.

 Most recently, I worked as an Information Architect at Rackspace on the Rackspace Private Cloud (RPC) product.
 In addition to documentation duties I built our internal publishing solution and developed several enhancements for